Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 Search for the neon lights on the art deco Fremont Theater marquee to locate some of the best acts traveling through the area, from rock bands to jazz, indie, and soul.
 Also in San Luis Obispo, the Performing Arts Center on Cal Poly University’s campus hosts touring international groups from acrobats and Broadway musicals to acclaimed bands and solo musicians.
 When you get thirsty, climb to the rooftop bar of Hotel SLO for an expertly-crafted cocktail.

 Never been to a traditional vaudeville theater?
 Now’s your chance.
 Visit the Great American Melodrama in Oceano for a one-of-a-kind experience.
 This professional theater company has entertained audiences with capers, hilarity, and spunk since 1975, and remains one of SLO CAL’s most precious treasures.
-Before or after the show, grab drinks at the Mason Bar and Grill in Arroyo Grande, where whiskey drinks and cask-aged cocktails are the specialty.
+Before or after the show, grab drinks at the Mason Bar and Grill in Arroyo Grande, where whiskey drinks and cask-aged cocktails are the specialties.
 They also offer a long list of draft beers and wines by the glass.
-Looking for a place to sip with zero pretense?
+Looking for a place to sip with zero pretenses?
 Jocko’s Steakhouse in Nipomo is best known for its oak-fired steaks, but the bar is legendary in its own right.
 Order a martini, put a quarter in the jukebox, and count the number of cowboy hats and belt buckles at the bar.

 Breakfast: Cozy cafes and tasty bakeries